FranklinMRJ/iot-beeps/README.md

-# iot-beeps
+# iot-beeps evaluated data samples
+# by Franklin M. Ribeiro Junior

-The data collected by IoT Monitor and sent to IoT-Beeps is in this repository.
+The data collected by Fog-Monitor and sent to IoT-Beeps is in this repository.

 The CSV files contain the data of all scenarios.